Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Design

 \subsection{Auto-Tuning}

 Decoupling schedule from model definition enables auto-tuning.
-The combinations of schedule primitives provided by \Name can introduce a search space, which includes the decisions of the number of activation checkpoints and pipeline stages, whether to shard a parameter or replace a certain module/subgraph, and so on.
-Consequently, \Name provides an auto-tuner to explore the best combination given a particular training environment.
+The combinations of schedule primitives provided by \Name can introduce a search space, which includes the decisions of the number of activation checkpoints and pipeline stages, whether to shard a parameter or replace a certain module/subgraph, etc. Consequently, \Name provides an auto-tuner to explore the best combination given a particular training environment, further reducing the programming burden.

 We provide symbolic variable constructions to help developers build a search space with arbitrary numbers of hyperparameters in a schedule.
 Fig.~\ref{fig:polygon} depicts an example of a search space composed of batch size and the ratio of activation checkpointing.
 In this example with two tunable parameters, we form the candidates of checkpoint ratio based on the batch size, resulting in a polygon search space instead of a rectangle.
-This allows developers to incorporate domain knowledge to prune invalid (the gray region) or inefficient configurations (the white region).
-By avoiding the overlapping region of gray and orange regions plus the white region, the tuning efficiency can be improved.
+This allows developers to incorporate domain knowledge to prune inefficient configurations (the white region), and the invalid configurations (the gray region) can be quickly pruned by our auto-tuner.

 With the search space constructed, the auto-tuner algorithm iteratively determines the values of all tunable parameters, schedules the model, and launches an evaluation script provided by developers to benchmark the performance and memory footprint.
 Our auto-tuner leverages exhaustive search by default.
-Meanwhile, we also provide randomized coordinate descent for users to accelerate the tuning process.
-We evaluate the efficiency of the search space and the tuning algorithm in \S~\ref{sub:ablation} to show the effectiveness of our auto-tuner.
+Meanwhile, we also provide randomized coordinate descent~\cite{nesterov2012coordinate} for users to accelerate the tuning process.
+We evaluate the efficiency of the search space and the tuning algorithm in \S\ref{sub:ablation} to show the effectiveness of our auto-tuner.